czbiohub-sf/DeepGenotype/README.md

 using deep sequencing reads.

 ## Features
-- Genotypes are in respect to protein expressiblity and correctness.
+- Genotypes are in respect to protein/payload expressiblity and correctness (main feature over CRISPREsso).
 - Supported CRISPR editing types: Tagging/insertion and SNP/base-editing.
 - Works with both Illumina and Pacbio reads.
-- Automatically map coding regions to regions of interest (amplicon region).
+- Automatically finds coding regions.
+- Invokes CRISPResso2 to perform read processing and alignment

 ## Inputs
 - Fastq files